DSST / Criminal Justice

 1. Native Americans

-2. Catholics
+2. Quakers

-3. Quakers
+3. Catholics

 4. Immigrants

-Correct Answer: C. Quakers
+Correct Answer: B. Quakers

 Explanation: Pennsylvania during the 17th century abolished capital punishment for all crimes except murder.
 Early prisons, known as ‘workhouses' were established to give inmates a means of contributing to society whilst they were contained for a time.
 This was mostly due to the influence of the Quaker faith and tenets of humane punishment.